 Format: Text, call, or in-person, whatever you'll both actually do.
 A short text check-in every Sunday is better than a monthly call you keep rescheduling.

 What happens after a relapse: Agree in advance.
-A relapse should prompt an honest conversation about what happened and what to adjust, not a punishment, not a crisis, not a shaming.
+A relapse should prompt an honest conversation about what happened, what needs to change, and how to return to the next recovery action.

 Duration: Accountability isn't forever.
 As recovery strengthens, check-ins can become less frequent.
 But discuss this openly rather than letting it fade.